ophwug/docs/README.md

 It is located near the ODB-C port and next to the SOM.
 In the image below, it is circled in red.

+It may be underneath a heatsink which you will need to remove.

 ![Fuse](https://github.com/user-attachments/assets/9639cd26-faea-419a-b088-f8183c5b0a4f)

 Known variants of the fuse to exist: